-The proposed Christian Exceptionalism and Freedom from Discrimination subscales both demonstrate concurrent validity with the White privilege measure (i.e., Privilege and Oppression Inventory: White Privilege Awareness), and negative correlations with color-blind racial attitudes (i.e., Color Blind Racial Attitudes Scale), social dominance orientation, and religious fundamentalism.
+The proposed Christian Exceptionalism and Freedom from Discrimination subscales both demonstrate concurrent validity with the White privilege measure (i.e., the Privilege and Oppression Inventory’s White Privilege Awareness subscale), and negative correlations with color-blind racial attitudes (i.e., Color Blind Racial Attitudes Scale), social dominance orientation, and religious fundamentalism.
 Conceptually, the strong positive relationship between the proposed scale and measures of White privilege also makes sense.
 While it is true that Christian and White privilege are distinct (and separate) manifestations of privilege broadly speaking, it is also reasonable to suggest that they share overlapping mechanistic underpinnings (i.e., societal and legal support).
 As such, we might speculate that those who are able to see certain manifestations of privilege (e.g., White privilege) should also be able to recognize newer forms of privilege such as Christian privilege.
 To illustrate this point, research suggests those who are aware of White privilege are also more likely to be aware of other forms of privilege – e.g., heterosexual privilege (Case & Stewart, 2010; Hayes, 2007).
 A corollary of this finding would be that those who are aware of privilege are also more able to perceive subtle and gross forms of discrimination compared to those who do not see privilege, while those lower in privilege awareness may be less likely to perceive various forms of discrimination.

 Further, conceptually, the moderate to strong negative relationships between the two subscales (i.e., Christian exceptionalism and freedom from discrimination) and measures of color-blind racial attitudes, social dominance orientation, and religious fundamentalism.
 With regards to the relationship between the subscales and color-blind racial attitudes, research on various forms of privilege have suggested that higher levels of color-blind racial attitudes correlate to lower levels of privilege awareness across multiple domains (i.e., white privilege, class privilege, Christian privilege, heterosexual privilege, and male privilege; Garrett-Walker et al., 2018).
 Additionally, the relationship between the two Christian privilege subscales and social dominance orientation research has suggested a general negative relationship between social dominance orientation and measures of privilege awareness (Lantz et al., 2018).
 With regards to the relationship between the subscale and religious fundamentalism, research has suggested that religious fundamentalism has a generally negative relationship with other forms of privilege awareness (e.g., White privilege; Todd et al., 2015).